dstrekelj/algebra-front-end-developer-course-workbook/module-2-html/README.md

 The `<body>` element contains all the content that you want to show to the users.

-HTML comments aren't visible to users.
+HTML comments aren't visible when the page is browsed.
 They are written as follows:

 ```html
 <!-- Comment -->